stefanoverna/graphl8-batch/README.md

 ## Unit Testing

-Your loaders can be tested outside of a GraphQL query by doing the batch loads in a block passed to GraphQL::Batch.batch.
+Your loaders can be tested outside of a GraphQL8 query by doing the batch loads in a block passed to GraphQL8::Batch.batch.
 That method will set up thread-local state to store the loaders, batch load any promise returned from the block then clear the thread-local state to avoid leaking state between tests.